 3. Keep the behavior to 30 minutes or less.

 Thirty minutes felt like the right amount of time for my June 2014 writing streak.
-However, you could start a streak for a behavior that takes less time, maybe even something that takes less than one minute each day.
+However, you could start a streak for a behavior that takes only a few minutes each day.
+You could also start a streak that is not related to a period of time.
+For example, you could start a streak to plan each day in advance, as discussed in Stronger Advisor.

 Summary